Skip to main content

 • Simple enough to complete the booking

 This is especially important because Hotel Ads traffic is often high intent.
-If the experience introduces friction, the hotel may lose a booking that was already close to conversion.
+If the booking experience introduces friction, the hotel may lose a reservation that was already close to conversion.

 Google Hotel Ads is most valuable when it supports a clear direct booking strategy.